European Honey Buzzard Facts

 - Despite its common name, this product of Nature and evolution isn’t closely related to buzzards.
 In point of fact, it’s more closely related to kites, of two other genera.
-The birds’s further currently placed in the Family Accipitridae, by ornithologists.
+The bird’s further currently placed in the Family Accipitridae by ornithologists.

 - Fortunately, the European Honey Buzzard appears to be maintaining a population base that’s both stable and sufficient.
-This also seems to hold true thoughout the entirety of its range.
-The IUCN, therefore, lists it as Least Concern on its Red List.
+This also seems to hold true throughout the entirety of its range.
+The IUCN therefore lists it as Least Concern on its Red List.

 European Honey Buzzard Physical Description